Milk Production and Your High-Risk Baby

 Begin or increase the amount of skin-to-skin contact you have with your baby during visits to the NICU.

-Ask your doctor or a certified lactation consultant to review your health history with you to learn if there may be a health condition, treatment, or medication that is altering your milk production.
+Ask your healthcare provider or a certified lactation consultant to review your health history with you to learn if there may be a health condition, treatment, or medication that is altering your milk production.

-Ask your doctor or a certified lactation consultant about medicines or herbal preparations that may increase milk production.
+Ask your healthcare provider or a certified lactation consultant about medicines or herbal preparations that may increase milk production.

 Think positive.
 Although insufficient milk production usually can be reversed, any milk you produce, even drops, is valuable for your baby.

-Discuss your situation with a certified lactation consultant or your baby's doctors and nurses before making any changes.
+Discuss your situation with a certified lactation consultant or your baby's healthcare provider and nurses before making any changes.

 Monitor the volume of your milk closely and have a clear plan to increase your pumping frequency or duration if your milk supply decreases.